[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 • which may not be washed after several days of intensive wear;

-• without colorful colors like hiking clothing;
+• without bright colors like hiking clothes;

-• with something to sleep in;
+• with something to sleep on;

 Clothing geek friends, lovers of technology, you will like this article!

-My equipment for Mongolia… on video
+My equipment for Mongolia… in video

 (few comments under this video, but they are very interesting!)